A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

 Investigate visual storytelling and drawing strategies through the contemporary art forms of comics and graphic novels.
 Explore a variety of illustrative approaches, such as writing, storyboarding, penciling, and inking/coloring.
-Building on this foundation, students learn research methods to develop ideas and produce projects that examine narrative structures, material choices, and the integration of text and image.
-Regular critiques, virtual visits to the Art Institute of Chicago, and exposure to contemporary artists, illustrators, and designers supplement the studio experience.
+Building on this foundation, students learn research methods to develop ideas and produce projects examining narrative structures, material choices, and integrating text and image.
+Regular critiques, visits to the Art Institute of Chicago, and exposure to contemporary artists, illustrators, and designers supplement the studio experience.
 Previous drawing experience is helpful but not required.

 Class Number